wwpass/gluu/README.md

  - `wwpass_key_file`: location of SP private key file: `/opt/wwpass_gluu/gluu_client.key`
  - `registration_url`: URL of registration web application: `https://connect.warca.net/newuser` (see: [Registration](registration//README.md))
  - `allow_password_bind`: Add this parameter with any non-empty value if you would like to enable binding WWPass PassKey to an account using username and password
+ - `use_pin`: Nonempty value will require PIN to log in

 Don't forget to enable it.